UMWEDU/umw-commencement-sync/_pages/undergraduate-commencement.md

 ---
 <h2></h2>
 <h2>Watch Online</h2>
-The <a href="https://portal.stretchinternet.com/umwevents/portal.htm?eventId=530237&amp;streamType=video">Commencement livestream</a> will be available starting 15 minutes prior to the event.
+The Commencement live stream will be available starting at 8:45 a.m. on Saturday.
+Instructions and a link to view the ceremony will be sent to all graduates the week of the ceremony.
-<h2>Thursday, May 7th</h2>
+<h2>Friday, October 23, 2020</h2>
+<strong>2 p.m.: Commencement Rehearsal, Dodd Auditorium in George Washington Hall</strong>

+<strong>All degree candidates are encouraged to attend rehearsal.</strong> Students will meet in Dodd Auditorium for instructions then move to Jefferson Square for line up and process to Ball Circle.<em>  </em>Rehearsal will conclude by 4:15 p.m.
+An instructional video will be made available  in advance to all graduates.

+&nbsp;

-<strong>9 p.m. – 12 a.m.: </strong>Graduation Ball, The Anderson Center
+<strong>9 p.m. – 12 a.m.: Graduation Ball, The Anderson Center</strong>

-This formal event, sponsored by the Office of Student Activities and Engagement is for seniors and graduate students who graduated in Fall 2019 or are graduating in Spring 2020.
-Additional information will be posted when available.
+This formal event, sponsored by the Office of Student Activities and Engagement is for seniors and graduate students who are participating in the October celebration.
+Each graduate is offered a second ticket for a guest.
+Additional information about ticket distribution will be posted when available.
-<h2>Friday, May 8th</h2>
-<strong>1 p.m.: Commencement Rehearsal, Dodd Auditorium in George Washington Hall</strong>

-<strong>All undergraduate degree candidates are expected to attend rehearsal.</strong> Students will meet in Dodd Auditorium for instructions before the rehearsal<em>.  </em>Rehearsal will conclude by 3:15 p.m.
 <h2>Saturday, May 9th</h2>
 <strong>8:15 a.m.: </strong>Candidates for Commencement line up around Jefferson Square.
 <strong>Guests do not need tickets for Commencement.
 Guest seating at Ball Circle is not reserved and will be available on a first-come, first-served basis.
 The field is handicapped accessible and opens at 7:00 am.</strong>

-<strong>9 a.m.: </strong>The procession will begin promptly at 9 a.m.
+<strong>9 a.m.: </strong>The procession  from Jefferson Square will begin promptly at 9 a.m.

-<strong>12:00 p.m. – 2:00 p.m.: </strong>Commencement Luncheon, University Center, Chandler Ballroom, tickets are available for purchase online.
-A limited number of tickets will be available to purchase on-site.
+The ceremony typically concludes by noon.

+&nbsp;

 &nbsp;